BiophotonicsAuckland/team/README.md

 Currently I am working on processing of OCT data to determine the shear force and the percentage of intramuscular fat in NZ red meat.

+## Mykola Zlygostiev

+I am a PhD student working on eye studies using FD-OCT.

+I don't mind to be the next volunteer.